babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 );
 ```

-## Business Problems and Solutions
+##  Some Business Problems and their Solutions

 ### Problem 1.
 How many Movies and TV Shows are there in total?